Ketamine Treatment for Chronic Pain

 KETAMINE FOR CHRONIC PAIN & FIBROMYALGIA

-Ketamine is being used as a successful treatment for chronic pain and fibromyalgia.
-COPE offers Ketamine Treatment for Chronic Pain and Fibromyalgia at our treatment centers in New York, Atlanta, Charlotte, St. Louis, Philadelphia, Houston.
+Ketamine is being used as a successful treatment for Chronic Pain & Fibromyalgia.
+COPE offers Ketamine Treatment for Chronic Pain & Fibromyalgia at our treatment centers in New York, Charlotte, St. Louis, Philadelphia, Houston.
+An intranasal formulation of esketamine (Spravato) is also available now.
 Contact COPE to learn more about whether you’re a candidate for Ketamine Treatment for Chronic Pain & Fibromyalgia.